 Speaking of money, the cost of a Galapagos trip will depend on the number of islands you decide to visit, how you travel (land based or by cruise), and the activities you choose.
+There is a way to see Galapagos on a budget.
 Obviously, the price when traveling as a family will not be the same when traveling solo or as a couple, but with proper budgeting, it’s definitely possible!

 Which Galapagos Islands are best to visit with kids

 Now it’s time to consider the best Galápagos islands for your family.
 Visiting Galapagos is truly a magical experience for all ages.
 Kids can enjoy the water activities, watching land iguanas, baby sea lions and blue-footed boobies, or simply spending time on the beautiful white sand beaches.

 Each of the main islands offers something unique for families.
 To help choose the right one(s), we’ve put together this brief guide on which islands to visit when traveling with kids.
 Let’s dive in!